Foreign relations of Canada: Administration

 Canada has often carried out its foreign policy through coalitions and international organizations, and through the work of numerous federal institutions (e.g.: the Royal Canadian Mounted Police International Peace Operations Branch or deployments of personnel by the Correctional Service of Canada).
 Under the aegis of Canadian foreign policy, various departments and agencies conduct their own international relations and outreach activities.
 For example, the Canadian Forces and the Department of National Defence conduct defence diplomacy in support of national interests, including through the deployment of Canadian Defence Attachés, participation in bilateral and multilateral military forums (e.g., the System of Cooperation Among the American Air Forces), ship and aircraft visits, military training and cooperation, and other such outreach and relationship-building efforts.

-There are two major elements of Canadian foreign relations, Canada-US relations and multilateralism.

-Greg Donaghy, of Canada's Department of Foreign Affairs, argues:

-Since taking power in 2006, Prime Minister Harper's government has clearly abandoned the liberal internationalism that had so often characterized Ottawa's approach to world affairs, replacing it with a new emphasis on realist notions of national interest, enhanced capabilities, and Western democratic values.

 Canada's international relations are the responsibility of the Department of Global Affairs, which is run by the Minister of Foreign Affairs.
 Traditionally the Prime Minister has played a prominent role in foreign affairs decisions.
 Foreign aid, formerly delivered through the Canadian International Development Agency, has been administered by DFATD since March 2013.